crystal-lang/crystal/_gitbook/syntax_and_semantics/visibility.md

 Methods can be marked as `private` or `protected`.

-A `private` method can only be inovked without a receiver, that is, without something before the dot:
+A `private` method can only be invoked without a receiver, that is, without something before the dot:

 ``` ruby
 class Person